Sgw32/DigifizReplica/README.md

 Currently Audi Digifiz with Red and Green version is also supported.

-Requirements: Arduino IDE >1.8.13 (however it may work on previous versions) Board set to: "Arduino Mega/Atmega2560"
+Requirements for Atmega2580 version: Arduino IDE >1.8.13 (however it may work on previous versions) Board set to: "Arduino Mega/Atmega2560"
 Libraries: MD_MAX72xx (not needed anymore, please do not use it) RTClib(not by Neuron)